hashicorp/terraform-website/content/source/docs/enterprise/registry/using.html.md

 If you're using the SaaS version of TFE, the hostname is `app.terraform.io`; private installs have their own hostnames.
 The second part of the source string (the namespace) is the name of your TFE organization.

-For more details on using modules in Terraform configurations, see ["Using Modules" in the Terraform docs.](/docs/modules/usage.html)
+For more details on using modules in Terraform configurations, see ["Configuration Language: Modules"](/docs/configuration/modules.html) in the Terraform docs.

 ### Usage Examples and the Configuration Designer